Our most popular and well-attended event, this year's Tax & Legal Seminar will feature nationally renowned speaker Turney P. Berry.

-DOWNLOAD THE PROGRAMThe Tax & Legal Seminar is presented annually by the Arizona Community Foundation and the Jewish Community Foundation.
-The 25th Annual Tax & Legal Seminar was held November 3, 2017, and for the first time, the seminar took place at the Scottsdale Resort at McCormick Ranch.
+The Tax & Legal Seminar is presented annually by the Arizona Community Foundation and the Jewish Community Foundation.
+The 26th Annual Tax & Legal Seminar will be held November 2, 2018, at the Scottsdale Resort at McCormick Ranch.

 The seminar may qualify for up to 4 hours of CE credit for attorneys, CPAs, life underwriters and CFP licensees.

 TURNEY P. BERRY